shivp0404/Multi_Tenant_SaaS_Backend/readme.md

 **💻 Node.js · 🐘 PostgreSQL**

-A production-grade, multi-tenant SaaS backend foundation where a single backend securely serves multiple organizations with strict tenant isolation, RBAC, and invitation-based onboarding.
+A production-grade oriented, multi-tenant SaaS backend foundation where a single backend securely serves multiple organizations with strict tenant isolation, RBAC, and invitation-based onboarding.

 **✨ Architecture-first.
 Security-first.
 Feature-complete by design, not by accident.**